 David Bowie movies: Iconic singer memorable as fast-aging vampire + Nikola Tesla

-Singer and sometime actor David Bowie, one of the iconic figures of the English-language music scene of the second half of the 20th century, died of cancer yesterday, Jan.
-10, '16.
-Bowie (born David Robert Jones in the London suburb of Brixton) had turned 69 on Jan.
-8. His son, filmmaker Duncan Jones (Moon), has confirmed Bowie's death on Twitter.
+Singer and sometime actor David Bowie, one of the iconic figures of the English-language music scene of the second half of the 20th century, died on Jan.
+10. Bowie (born David Robert Jones in the London suburb of Brixton) had turned 69 on Jan.
+8. His son, filmmaker Duncan Jones (Moon), has confirmed Bowie’s death on Twitter.

 Bowie was seen in only a couple of dozen movies during his four-decade show business career.
 Listed below are four of his most notable film roles.